hayj/WebBrowser/README.md

 	tor = Tor(portCount=100) # To have 100 differents ips
 	proxy = tor.getRandomProxy() # Get a random proxy to use in HTTPBrowser, requests or Selenium for example tor.restart() # Get new ips

+## Proxies

+The proxy object must be a dict `{"ip": "xxx.xxx.xxx.xxx", "port": "22", "user": None, "password": None}`

+## Error 404 detection for `Browser`

+This feature is currently not functional.
+It will be updated soon.
+So consider error404 as a success status for now.

+## Phantomjs deprecation

+If phantomjs doesn't works, you can go back to `selenium==3.8.0` and `phantomjs==2.1.1`